OrdnanceSurvey/Boundary-Line-stylesheets/Geopackage stylesheets/QGIS Stylesheets (QML)/README.md

 **1.**  Fork or [download](https://github.com/OrdnanceSurvey/Boundary-Line-stylesheets/archive/master.zip) the contents of this repository

-**2.**  Copy all the QML stylesheets (those files ending .qml) into the same directory as your Boundary-Line ESRI Shapefile data
+**2.**  Copy all the QML stylesheets (those files ending .qml) into the same directory as your Boundary-Line Geopackage data

 **3.**  Load your Boundary-Line data into QGIS and it should appear pre-styled